 Garibaldi National Park

 Garibaldi National Park is a wilderness park located on the coastal mainland between Whistler and Vancouver.
+Visiting Garibaldi National Park was one of my favorite things to do from Vancouver.
 It is easy to reach and do long one day hikes from Vancouver, being located 70 kilometers, about 1.5 hours drive, north of the city.
 The park is named after the glacier-ringed Mount Garibaldi (2,678-meters) and is a hiker’s paradise offering over 90 km of well marked trails including several of the top trails in Canada such as Garibaldi Lake, Black Tusk, Panorama Ridge and Elfin Lakes.

 Transport from Vancouver to Garibaldi National Park